jcoglan/wake/README.md

         └── navigation.css
 ```

-and generates the following files:
+and generates the following files when you run `./node_modules/.bin/wake`:
+remove_

 ```
 .